CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

     * **Transparent data encryption**:- TDE does real-time I/O encryption and decryption of data and log files.
 The encryption uses a database encryption key (DEK).
 The database boot record stores the key for availability during recovery.
 The DEK is a symmetric key.
 It's secured by a certificate that the server's master database stores or by an asymmetric key that an EKM module protects.

 TDE protects data at rest, which is the data and log files.
 It lets you follow many laws, regulations, and guidelines established in various industries.
-This ability lets software developers encrypt data by using AES and 3DES encryption algorithms without changing existing applications.[Read More about the Azure Arc-enabled SQL MI Transparent data encryption](https://docs.microsoft.com/en-us/azure/azure-arc/data/configure-transparent-data-encryption-manually?tabs=windows)
+This ability lets software developers encrypt data by using AES and 3DES encryption algorithms without changing existing applications.
+[Read More about the Azure Arc-enabled SQL MI Transparent data encryption](https://docs.microsoft.com/en-us/azure/azure-arc/data/configure-transparent-data-encryption-manually?tabs=windows)

     * **Point in time restore **:- Use the point-in-time restore (PITR) to create a database as a copy of another database from some time in the past that is within the retention period.
 This article describes how to do a point-in-time restore of a database in Azure Arc-enabled SQL managed instance.